mvvik/CalC-simple-buffer/README.md

 ### Data Output

 ##### File plots (all platforms):
-Simulation results can be saved to files in real time using [mute plot](http://web.njit.edu/~matveev/calc/manual.html#method_mute) statements, ASCII or binary files are produced that are readable by any graphics-capable language such as MATLAB (Mathworks, Inc).
-See [demo scripts](https://web.njit.edu/~matveev/calc/scripts.html) and refer to the [manual](http://web.njit.edu/~matveev/calc/manual.html#method_mute) for details.
+Simulation results can be saved to files in real time using [mute plot](http://web.njit.edu/~matveev/calc/manual.html#method_mute) statements, ASCII files are produced that are readable by any graphics-capable language such as MATLAB (Mathworks, Inc).
+See [demo scripts](https://web.njit.edu/~matveev/calc/demoScripts.html) and refer to the [manual](http://web.njit.edu/~matveev/calc/manual.html#method_mute) for details.

-The [binary](http://web.njit.edu/~matveev/calc/manual.html#binary) plot type allows to save an entire concentration field at several time points during the simulation, and can be read and displayed using MATLAB via scripts provided in the **examples** directory and on the [demo script page](https://web.njit.edu/~matveev/calc/scripts.html)
+The [binary](http://web.njit.edu/~matveev/calc/manual.html#binary) plot type allows to save an entire concentration field at several time points during the simulation, and can be read and displayed using MATLAB via scripts provided in the **examples** directory and on the [demo script page](https://web.njit.edu/~matveev/calc/demoScripts.html)

 #####  Real-time OpenGL plots: